pingcap/docs-dm/en/task-configuration-file.md

     syncer-thread: 16              # The number of threads that the sync processing unit uses for replicating incremental data.
 When multiple instances are migrating data to TiDB at the same time, reduce the value according to the load.

   - source-id: "mysql-replica-02"
-    block-allow-list:  "bw-rule-1" # Use black-white-list if the DM's version <= v2.0.0-beta.2.
+    block-allow-list:  "bw-rule-1" # Use black-white-list if the DM version is earlier than or equal to v2.0.0-beta.2.
     mydumper-thread: 4
     loader-thread: 16
     syncer-thread: 16